My investment results

 E-Newsletter

 The amount of your pension depends on the investment returns of the fund.
 StiPP therefore publishes the investment results every quarter via this website and in an e-newsletter.
-In it you will get more information about how StiPP invests the pension money and we answer a question about investing and pension.
-Would you like to receive this e-newsletter?
+It will provide you with more information about how StiPP invests the pension money and we will answer a question about investing and pensions.
+Would you also like to receive this e-newsletter?
 Then log in to My StiPP Pension.
-There, under My Data > Change data > Subscriptions and communications, you indicate that you want to receive the financial developments newsletter.
+There, under My Data > Change data > Subscriptions and communication, you indicate that you want to receive the financial developments newsletter.

 First quarter 2023

-In the first quarter of 2023, the portfolios all ended in the plus.
-This means that all age groups started the year on a positive note: pension capital increased.
+In the first quarter of 2023, the portfolios all ended in positive territory.
+This means that all age groups have had a positive start to the year: pension capital has increased.
 The youngest participants benefit the most from the positive returns.
-This is due to the rises in the stock markets.
+This is due to the increases in the stock markets.

 Fourth quarter 2022

 Interest rates continued to rise in the fourth quarter of 2022.
-The pension capitals of the oldest participants were most affected by rising interest rates.
+The pension capital of the oldest participants was hit the hardest by rising interest rates.
 What does this mean for the pension benefits of participants who are about to retire?
 Fortunately, not much.
-The expected pension benefit for participants in the oldest age group (65-66 years) remained virtually unchanged.
+The expected pension benefit for participants in the oldest age group (65-66 years) has remained virtually unchanged.
 This is because the high interest rate ensures that a higher monthly pension can also be purchased with the accrued pension capital.
 Do you have a small pension?
-Then the pension is bought off.
+Then the pension will be bought off.
 Your pension capital has become less valuable due to the negative returns.
 This means that the surrender amount has become lower.
-But you can still choose to have your pension paid out monthly.
+However, you can still choose to have your pension paid out monthly.
 Watch our animation in which we explain how we invest.

-Looking at the results of the returns in the various portfolios of last quarter: The "corporate values portfolio" achieved a positive result, thanks to European equities.
+Looking at the results of the returns in the various portfolios of the past quarter: The "corporate securities portfolio" achieved a positive result, thanks to European equities.
 The "fixed income" portfolios were negatively impacted by rising interest rates.
-The "long-term fixed income" portfolio (which only contains government bonds) was clearly more affected by this than the other fixed income portfolio and had a return of -3.4% this quarter.
-This ensured that the older age groups had negative returns this quarter while the younger age groups benefited from the stock market and thus experienced positive returns.
+The "fixed income long" portfolio (which only includes government bonds) was clearly more affected by this than the other fixed income portfolio and had a return of -3.4% this quarter.
+As a result, the older age groups had negative returns this quarter, while the younger age groups benefited from the stock market and thus experienced positive returns.

 Third quarter 2022

-In the third quarter of 2022, interest rates continued to rise.
-And stock markets fell further.
-All portfolios ended in the minus.
-Once again, the 'Fixed income long' portfolio (which contains government bonds) was hit the hardest by rising interest rates and fell the most.
-The values of the shares in the 'Business values' portfolio and those of the bonds in the 'Medium income' portfolio also declined further.
+Interest rates continued to rise in the third quarter of 2022.
+And the stock markets continued to fall.
+As a result, all portfolios ended in the negative.
+Once again, the 'Long Income Fixed' portfolio (which includes government bonds) was hit hardest by rising interest rates and fell the hardest.
+The values of the shares in the 'Commercial securities' portfolio and those of the bonds in the 'Medium income' portfolio also fell further.
 The distribution between the portfolios is different in each age group.
 As a result, the return achieved is also different in each age group.
-Just as in the previous quarter, investment returns were negative for all age groups.
+As in the previous quarter, investment returns were negative for all age groups.

 Second quarter 2022

 Interest rates continued to rise in the second quarter of 2022.
-Stock markets fell further.
-All portfolios ended in the minus.
-The 'Long-term fixed income' portfolio was hit hardest by rising interest rates and fell the most.
-The value of the shares in the 'Business values' portfolio and those of the bonds in the 'Medium income' portfolio also declined further.
+Equity markets continued to fall.
+As a result, all portfolios ended in the negative.
+The 'Long Income' portfolio was hit hardest by rising interest rates and fell the hardest.
+The value of the shares in the 'Commercial securities' portfolio and the bonds in the 'Medium income' portfolio also fell further.

 The distribution between the portfolios is different in each age group.
 As a result, the return achieved is also different in each age category.
 Investments yielded less for all age groups.
 The oldest participants were most affected by rising interest rates.

-A small bright spot for participants who are now retiring: the high interest rate ensures that a relatively higher monthly pension can be purchased with the accrued pension capital.
-Unfortunately, participants who buy off their pension on retirement date saw their surrender value decrease.
+A small ray of hope for participants who are retiring now: the high interest rate ensures that a relatively higher monthly pension can be purchased with the accrued pension capital.
+Unfortunately, participants who surrender their pension on their retirement date saw their surrender value decrease.

 First quarter 2022

 All asset classes showed a negative result.
-The value of the shares in the 'Corporate values' portfolio and those of the bonds in the 'Medium income' portfolio decreased.
+The value of the shares in the 'Commercial securities' portfolio and the bonds in the 'Medium income' portfolio decreased.
 After long periods of interest rate declines, interest rates rose sharply in the first quarter of 2022.
-Interest and value work oppositely: when interest rates rise, bond prices fall.
-As a result, the 'Fixed income long' portfolio, which contains only euro government bonds, showed the largest decline.
+Interest rates and value work in opposite directions: when interest rates rise, bond prices fall.
+As a result, the 'Long Income' portfolio, which only includes euro government bonds, showed the largest decline.
 The distribution between the portfolios is different in each age group.
 As a result, the return achieved is also different in each age group.

-For participants in the highest age group (65-66), this does not mean that their future pension has deteriorated.
+For members in the highest age group (65-66), this does not mean that their future pension has deteriorated.
 On the contrary.
-As a result of the rise in interest rates, pension purchases have also become less expensive.
-On balance, pension purchases for older participants therefore improved last quarter.
+The rise in interest rates has also made pension purchases less expensive.
+On balance, therefore, pension purchases for older participants improved last quarter.

 Fourth quarter 2021